 If you prefer a lot to street parking, many areas have paid parking lots and structures.
 They do cost a little more but still affordable.
 The city even has a website to help you find downtown parking.
 Plus, you can pay with a credit card.

 Public transportation is also available.
 Check out the Metro St Louis routes.
 Even if you are staying downtown, many of the activities in Forest Park are just a short metro ride away.
 St Louis also has a STL Adventure Pass for hop on/hop off transportation to some popular sites.

 Where to Stay in St Louis

-Besides Union Station Hotel, St Louis has plenty of other hotels and even a casino.
+Besides Union Station Hotel, St Louis offers plenty of other hotels and even a casino or two.
 For unrivaled river and arch views, the Hyatt Regency is right there by the Mississippi.
 Live! by Loews downtown, looks super interesting, as does The Last Hotel in the Unbound Collection by Hyatt.

-For overnight stays outside of downtown, Forest Park is convenient to .
-Hilton’s Double Tree Hotel is a great place to stay in this neighborhood.
+For overnight stays outside of downtown, Forest Park is convenient to downtown Hilton Double Tree Hotel is a great place to stay in this neighborhood.

 Final Thoughts About Things to Do in St Louis

 St Louis is such a fun destination to visit in the U.S. It’s unique, it’s affordable – many of the attractions are even free.
 It’s also a super friendly city with plenty of things to do for couples or families.
 And if you are solo, I visited St Louis alone and felt very welcome and safe.